Updated June 2026

 | Miles Tested | 150 |

-Additionally, ZoomX is legitimately special — lighter and more responsive than standard EVA while absorbing concrete impact beautifully.
-My 16-mile runs felt noticeably easier.
-However, I noticed ZoomX compresses faster than DNA TUNED or PWRRUN PB — slight foam degradation around mile 130.
+ZoomX is legitimately special.
+It is lighter and more responsive than standard EVA while absorbing concrete impact beautifully.
+I found my 16-mile runs felt noticeably easier in these tall maximalist trainers.
+However, I noticed ZoomX compresses faster than DNA TUNED or PWRRUN PB.
+There is slight foam degradation around mile 130.

 | Spec | Mizuno Wave Rider 29 |